 layers:

-- The Methodology: What the system is—its structure, pillars, and engagement model.
+- The Definition: What the system is—its structure, pillars, and engagement model.

 - The Principles: Why the system works—the foundational laws and commitments that define Advice-Only™ planning.